Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 I have a gigantic list.

-Let me let me see.
+Let me, let me see.

-I have a uh Google Doc here.
+I have a Google Doc here.

-I'm going to, oh wait.
+I'm going to, oh, wait.

 Do you ever do it?

-I switch from Mac to PC, so I'm always like hitting hot teams that are not that are not like not correct.
+So I'm always like hitting hot things that are not, that are not like not correct.

-Yeah, I found 50 stories yesterday, just literally searching through like my archives and info wars and the gateway pundit.
+Yeah, I found 50 stories yesterday just literally searching through like my archives and InfoWars and the gateway pundit.

-There's so do we want to set up for people?
+So do we want to set up for people?

-What you asked me was apparently we're apparently we're going toe-to-toe, head to head with a Pulitzer Prize winning journalist right now.
+What you asked me was, apparently we're, apparently we're going toe-to-toe, head to head with a Pulitzer Prize winning journalist right now.

 Is that what's going on?

-So I'll show you, I'll give you the context.
+I'll give you the context.

 I can't even remember his name.